JiriZdrahala/FCOV_release/README.md

 # Programs for calculation of resonance Raman and ROA

 ## Vibronic calculation
 The vibronic calculation is done via the single-state approach.
-Time dependent (TD) approach is the main focus now, time independent is only kept for reference and validation (TI).
-That means the electronic states and their vibrations are treated one at a time and negligible nonadiabatic coupling is present in the system.\
+That means the electronic states and their vibrations are treated one at a time and negligible nonadiabatic coupling is present in the system.
+Time dependent (TD) approach is the main focus now, time independent (TI) is only kept for reference and validation. \
 2nd derivatives of transition dipole/quadrupole moments can be included in the calculation, although they need to be calculated numerically from 1st derivatives so far.
 In the TD approach, for a molecule with 93 vibrational modes, 2^16 time grid points, on 8 CPU threads the runtime of the calculation of the cross-correlation function is:\
 **1st derivatives**: 1 minute\